 - Pain during sex

-- Pain passing a bowel movement or whilst urinating (which you would most likely experience during menstruation)
+- Pain passing a bowel movement or whilst urinating (especially during menstruation)

 - Pain during ovulation